SalomePlatform/adao/doc/en/tui.rst

     or "*ThreeFunctions*" keywords.
 If it is defined by a script in the "*Script*" keyword, the operator is of type "*Matrix*", "*OneFunction*" or "*ThreeFunctions*" according to whether one of these variables is positioned to "*True*".
+When the :math:`H` operator evaluated in :math:`\mathbf{x}^b` is available, it can be given using "*AppliedInXb*" and will be considered as a vector.
 The control parameters of the adjoint numerical approximation, in the "*OneFunction*"case, can be given by a dictionary through the "*Parameters*" keyword.
 Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*" (similar to the one